How to keep SKUDONET Application Delivery Controller appliances up-to-dated

 1. Ensure that the load balancer has an active support contract.

-2. Download the latest SKUDONET Update ISO file from the KB section of ZVNCentral portal, direct link here.
+2. Download the latest SKUDONET Update ISO file from the KB section of the SKDCentral portal, direct link here.

-3. Copy the ISO file in the load balancer path /usr/local/skudonet/updates/.
+3. Copy the ISO file in the load balancer path /usr/local/zevenet/updates/.

-4. Run the command checkupgrades, this command will check in first place the connectivity to our private system, if the connection is not possible, then the command will check if there are update ISO files in the updates path.
+4. Run the command checkupgrades, this command will check in the first place the connectivity to our private system, if the connection is not possible, then the command will check if there are updated ISO files in the updates path.

-5.If there are pending updates, a message will be shown in order to confirm with the updating process.
+5.If there are pending updates, a message will be shown to confirm the updating process.

 Considerations

-SKUDONET 6 configures the subscription by default at the moment of appliance activation, so please ensure that the load balancer has internet connectivity before to activate it,.
+SKUDONET 6 configures the subscription by default at the moment of appliance activation, so please ensure that the load balancer has internet connectivity before activating it.

 Compatibility and Security

-It is capable to add third parties APT repositories for certain packages, but use this at your sole responsibility.
+It is capable of adding third-party APT repositories for certain packages, but use this at your sole responsibility.
 System updates and upgrades are only supported by the official SKUDONET APT repositories.
 In addition, for security reasons, only accept updates from signed package repositories.

-SKUDONET Team are responsible of keeping the SKUDONET ADC Appliances out of any vulnerability using the official SKUDONET repositories, so please keep the SKUDONET systems up-to-dated with our suscriptions plans and support levels.
+SKUDONET Team are responsible for keeping the SKUDONET ADC Appliances out of any vulnerability using the official SKUDONET repositories, so please keep the SKUDONET systems up-to-date with our subscription plans and support levels.

 Was this article helpful?